-I represent Intel Supermart.
-A supermarket chain with 30 branches in the south of Japan.
-We are looking for a supplier in the South East who can process an initial order of 2000 trolleys which meet our specifications at an acceptable price.
-I found your company through the Internet and from what I understand you produce shopping trolleys.

-If you are interested in doing business with us, please contact me by email next week to discuss the terms and finer details.
+I represent Intel Supermart, a supermarket chain with 30 branches in the south of Japan.
+We are looking for a supplier in the South East who could do an initial order of 2000 trolleys to our specifications at an acceptable price.
+I found your company through the Internet and I understand that you make shopping trolleys.
+If you are interested in doing business with us, please contact me by email next week to discuss the terms and specifica¬tions.